Child Development Major

 All students will enroll in CFD 598 to develop their reflective learning portfolios to demonstrate the ways in which they are meeting the program goals and learning outcomes.

-Follow the appropriate catalog for General Education (G.E.) graduation requirements and the requirements of the Child Development major:
+Follow the University Catalog and the requirements of the Child Development major:

-- You may follow the G.E. requirements in effect during the year entered SDSU or another campus in the CSU system or a California Community College, provided that continuous attendance, (as defined in the SDSU General Catalog) was maintained.
+- You may follow the G.E. requirements in effect during the year entered SDSU or another campus in the CSU system or a California Community College, provided that continuous attendance, (as defined in the University Catalog) was maintained.

-- You may follow the General Catalog that is currently in effect at the time of entrance to SDSU or the General Catalog that is in effect at the time of graduation.
+- You may follow the University Catalog that is currently in effect at the time of entrance to SDSU or the University Catalog that is in effect at the time of graduation.

 Note: Students need to work with the Undergraduate Advisor and/or Department Chair to make sure that they are meeting graduation requirements.